maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 ### How to use

-The first step to use component is adding required js files.
-The components are just Alpine plugins that define object for the `x-data` directive.
-You can include plugin file directly from the CDN in the `script` tag before main Alpine file.
+The first step to using a component is adding the required JavaScript files.
+Components are simply Alpine plugins that define the object used in the `x-data` directive.
+You can include a plugin file directly from a CDN using a `script` tag placed before the main Alpine script.

 ```html
 <script defer src="https://cdn.jsdelivr.net/npm/litewind-alpine@0.x.x/components/dropdown/dist/cdn.min.js"></script>